|

 more advanced and secure network backups using open source

 tools that are part of nearly every Linux distribution.
+Simple backups This article follows a step-by-step approach that is

+quite straightforward once you follow the basic steps.
 Let's begin with a simple, yet powerful archive mechanism

 on our way to a more advanced distributed backup solution.